Chapter 4 - Administrative Controls

 4.4 Housekeeping

-- Always use a stepladder when reaching for overhead items, do not stand on chairs or countertops.
-If you do not have a stepladder available, then contact your Building Coordinator.
+- Use appropriate equipment when accessing overhead storage.
+Always use a stepladder; do not stand on chairs, benches, or countertops.
+If a stepladder is not available, contact your Building Coordinator.

 4.5 Personal Hygiene